DylanAKing/OpenVPN-Installer/README.md

   -2 clean ubuntu 20.04 systems or Virtual machines with lan access\
   -ip addresses of both systems\
   -active internet connection\
-  -identify the network interface to use on the Server(ex: en0, eth0, ens18,...)
+  -identify the network interface to use on the Server(ex: en0, eth0, ens18,...)\

+Package Dependencies:\
-  -EasyRSA v3.0.0 or higher (script was built using v3.0.6, but should be backward compatible)
+  -EasyRSA v3.0.0 or higher (script was built using v3.0.6, but should be backward compatible)\
+  -Sudo\
+  -ufw\

 Installation instructions:\
  1.) download a zipped copy of the repo, and unzip it\